DevKlim/Kudou/KUDOU_CONTEXT.md

 This document provides a high-level overview of the Kudou (a Godot fork) source code, intended to guide an AI agent in understanding and modifying the engine for agentic game development tasks.

+A more robust approach for adding your "Kudou Agent" would be to structure it as a proper custom module.
+In a custom module:

+    Your code would live in modules/kudou/.

+    You would add your custom settings (kudou/llm/*) from your module's registration code (e.g., in a register_types.cpp or in your EditorPluginAgentDock constructor/_enter_tree) using the EDITOR_DEF macro or EditorSettings::get_singleton()->set_setting(...).

 ## Core Concepts

 - **Nodes:** Everything in a game scene is a Node.
 Nodes are organized in a tree structure.
 The base class is `scene/main/node.h`.
 They have lifecycle callbacks like `_ready()` (on scene start) and `_process(delta)` (every frame).